michto01/couchbaselite-nativescript/README.md

 ### iOS

-- Go to the application folder and add the Android platform to the application
+- Go to the application folder and add the iOS platform to the application

 		tns platform add ios